Articles Posted in Traffic

 • Getting a ticket set aside after you admit responsibility is expensive and not guaranteed.

-In this publication, authored by ABDO LAW, we explain why you should fight every traffic ticket and the outcomes that can be expected in the court system if you contest a ticket with a lawyer.
-In addition, we describe how the insurance industry uses tickets against you to increase premiums for several years beyond the date of the ticket and why higher risk drivers (the young and elderly) should be especially diligent about their driving records.
+In this publication, authored by ABDO LAW, we explain why you should fight every traffic ticket and how you can get a far better outcome with a local attorney that knows the system.
+In addition, we describe how the insurance industry uses tickets against you to raise insurance premiums for several years beyond the date of the ticket and why higher risk drivers (the young and elderly) should be especially diligent about FIGHTING EVERY TRAFFIC TICKET.
 This publication is based upon our experience handling civil infractions and criminal traffic tickets for 1000’s of clients in every Macomb County district court.
+LINK TO ALL MACOMB COUNTY COURTS WITH CONTACT INFORMATION.

 What can an attorney do for me if I get a traffic ticket?

-The path of least resistance, paying the ticket versus fighting it, is not economically logical.
 The best course of action is to fight every ticket with a skilled traffic defense lawyer.
 Having an attorney who knows how to negotiate traffic tickets can make a huge difference in the outcome as well as your household’s bottom line budget for the next 3-5 years.
 In our experience, we always leave the court system better off than we started.
-On a consistent basis, traffic tickets can be resolved with an advantageous outcome which will protect your driving record and save you hundreds, or sometimes thousands, of dollars per year.
+On a consistent basis, traffic tickets can be resolved with an advantageous outcome which will protect your driving record and often save you from paying big $$$ money to greedy insurance corporations.

 Who benefits most if you pay your traffic ticket without a fight?